jennie-444/DS_Capstone/README.md

 #### Shared Model Code
 Our models utilize many shared functions to load data, preprocess data, train models, and evaluate models.
 These can be found in `model_code/functions.py`.

+#### Analysis Visualizations
+We created a few visualizations to summarize our model performance.
+These visuals were built using observable and can be viewed in the following link. https://observablehq.com/d/bbe8a7fff48ea2ba

 #### Repo Structure
 - `data_code`: code related to preprocessing and data exploration
     - `data_load_explore.ipynb`: exploration